weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 <details>
   <summary>The weighting in detail</summary>

 Each distance is normalized against other results for that target vector.
 Each normalized distance between the query vector and the target vector is multiplied by the specified weight.
-The resulting weighted distances are summed for each object to produce a weighted distance.
-The search results are sorted by the weighted distance.
+The resulting weighted distances are summed for each object to produce a combined distance.
+The search results are sorted by this combined distance.

+For a more detailed explanation of how scores are normalized, see the blog post on [hybrid relative score fusion](/blog/hybrid-search-fusion-algorithms#relative-score-fusion)
 </details>

 <Tabs groupId="languages">